ABOUT

 ABOUT US

 Effective Altruism Melbourne was started when small groups of people in Melbourne decided to meet up to talk about how to improve the world.
 From these humble beginnings, the organisation has grown substantially.
-It was incorporated in 2015, in order to ensure its future sustainability, and also to allow it to best represent the views and needs of all effective altruists in Melbourne, through the democratic processes enshrined in its constitution.
+It was incorporated in 2015 to ensure its future sustainability and to allow it to best represent the views and needs of all aspiring effective altruists in Melbourne, through the democratic processes enshrined in its constitution.

 Effective Altruism Melbourne's aims are: